clafonta/Mockey/README.md

 > cd dist
 > java -jar Mockey.jar --help

-This will start Mockey and fire up your browser pointing at the defaults (port 8080, /home).
+This will start Mockey (within a Jetty container) and fire up your browser pointing at the defaults (port 8080, /home).
 Use --help for more options.

+For Tomcat users, you'll need to build the app:
+> ant webapptomcat

+This will build a WAR file, which you can drop into Tomcat and run.
+You can set the location of Mockey definition file repot as follows:
+> export JAVA_OPTS="-DmockeyDefinitionsRepoHome=/Users/your-username/some-directory"
+When Mockey starts up in Tomcat, it will look for the 'mockeyDefinitionsRepoHome' property and read write needed files in that directory.
+If not defined, it will read write files in the default user directory that Tomcat is started with.